Glendale woman erroneously receives oxycodone, morphine, other drugs in Amazon package

 DURATION:09

-Authorities are not investigating how the drugs end up in an Amazon package at a home in California instead of its intended location in Texas.
+Authorities are now investigating how the drugs end up in an Amazon package at a home in California instead of its intended location in Texas.

 An Amazon spokesperson denied a request to speak on camera and instead asked to reply through a written statement.